-Mr. Chou has over 26 years of work experience as a commercial litigator.
+Mr. Chou has over 27 years of work experience as a commercial litigator.
 Mr. Chou was admitted to the Singapore Bar in May 1994.
-Mr. Chou is currently a partner of WongPartnership LLP, which Mr. Chou joined in May 1997 and is now the head of its Litigation and Dispute Resolution Department and also its banking and financial disputes practice, and a partner in the international arbitration, financial services regulatory and Malaysia practice.
+Mr. Chou is currently the deputy managing partner of WongPartnership LLP, which Mr. Chou joined in May 1997 and is now the head of its Litigation and Dispute Resolution Department and also its banking and financial disputes practice, and a partner in the international arbitration, financial services regulatory and Malaysia practice.